Online Safety at Longlands

 One in five young people have experienced bullying by text message or via email.
 This web site gives advice for children and parents on bullying.

-You Tube have now created a You Tube Kids app that can be downloaded and filters a selection of videos and channels that are appropriate for children, please click on the link below.
+The YouTube Kids app can be downloaded and filters a selection of videos and channels that are appropriate for children.

 NSPCC